AviatrixSystems/avxlabs-docs/ace_ops/docs/lab5.md

 Delete the malicious route
 ```

+### 2.5 BU1 Analytics is not reachable - verifiy connectivity Using the Diagnostic Tools

 - From `Diagnostic Tools`, re-run ping to the private IP address of **BU2 MobileApp**.

 ```{figure} images/lab5-traceroute28123.png